dpritchett/dpritchett.net/content/posts/2013-05-13-fortune-in-golang---proof-of-concept.md

 draft = false
-tags = ["golang", "fortune", "programming", "go"] title = "Fortune in Golang - Proof of Concept"
+tags = ["golang", "fortune", "programming", "go"] title = "Fortune in Golang - Proof of Concept" description = "This is what I built at today’s Memphis Hackathon.
+Thanks a billion to the Memphis Makers and their MakerSpace!
+There is plenty more to learn with Golang - I am just glad to have read some line from a file and split them on a delimiter."
 +++
 This is what I built at today's Memphis Hackathon.
 Thanks a billion to the Memphis Makers and their MakerSpace!
 There is plenty more to learn with Golang - I am just glad to have read some line from a file and split them on a delimiter.